UMAprotocol/protocol/documentation/explainers/synthetic_tokens.md

 Token sponsors can withdraw excess collateral in one of two ways: a “fast” withdrawal or “slow” withdrawal.

 ### “Fast” withdrawal:
-A “fast” withdrawal allows a token sponsor to withdraw excess collateral from his position immediately, so long as the resulting position is collateralized by at least as much as the average token sponsor collateralization ratio for the contract (“global collateralization ratio”). <!-- TODO: add link to glossary for “global collateralization ratio” -->
+A “fast” withdrawal allows a token sponsor to withdraw excess collateral from his position immediately, so long as the resulting position is collateralized by at least as much as the global collateralization ratio (GCR).
+Requiring withdrawals to result in collateralization at least as high as the GCR provides some assurances that so long as the other token sponsors collateralized below the GCR have not yet been liquidated, this token sponsor should not be liquidated after making this withdrawal. <!-- TODO: add link to glossary for “global collateralization ratio” -->

 <p align="center">
   <img src="st_withdraw_collateral.png" align="center" width="500">